Tony Scott: Funeral and legacy

-A family press release on 22 August 2012, stated that "The family will announce plans after Labor Day for a gathering to celebrate the life and work of Tony Scott.
-Details will be forthcoming once they are formalised."
-The family announced that they had established a scholarship fund at the American Film Institute in Scott's name, stating, "The family ask that in lieu of flowers, donations be made to the fund to help encourage and engage future generations of filmmakers."
-He was cremated, and his ashes were interred at Hollywood Forever Cemetery on 24 August in Los Angeles.
-Subsequently, it was reported that he had left his estate to his family trust.
+The family established a scholarship fund at the American Film Institute in Scott's name, stating, "The family ask that in lieu of flowers, donations be made to the fund to help encourage and engage future generations of filmmakers."
+He was cremated and his ashes were interred at Hollywood Forever Cemetery on 24 August in Los Angeles.
+He left his estate to his family trust.

 Many actors paid tribute to him, including Tom Cruise, Christian Slater, Val Kilmer, Eddie Murphy, Denzel Washington, Gene Hackman, Elijah Wood, Dane Cook, Dwayne Johnson, Stephen Fry, Peter Fonda and Keira Knightley, as well as musical collaborators Hybrid.
 Cruise complimented Scott as "a creative visionary whose mark on film is immeasurable."
 Denzel Washington, Scott's most frequent acting collaborator, said, "Tony Scott was a great director, a genuine friend and it is unfathomable to think that he is now gone."
 Directors UK chairman Charles Sturridge said Scott was "a brilliant British director with an extraordinary ability to create energy on screen, both in action and in the creation of character."

-The first episode of Coma and the first episode of season 4 of The Good Wife were dedicated in his memory.
-His brother Ridley's films The Counselor and Exodus: Gods and Kings were also dedicated to his memory.
+The first episode of Coma and the first episode of season 4 of The Good Wife were dedicated to his memory, as were his brother Ridley's films The Counselor and Exodus: Gods and Kings.
 Ridley also paid tribute to Tony at the 2016 Golden Globes, after his film, The Martian, won Best Motion Picture – Musical or Comedy.

 The end credits of Top Gun: Maverick (2022) include a dedication to Scott.
-Lady Gaga's performance of the movie's Oscar-nominated song likewise included an honoring for the late director.
-He had been working on the film before his death.
+Lady Gaga's performance of the film's Academy Award-nominated song "Hold My Hand" at the 95th Academy Awards likewise included a tribute to the late director.
+He had been working on early drafts of the film before his death.